Migrate a Reporting Services Installation (SharePoint Mode)

 |2||Restore the SQL Server database that is the Reporting Services catalog database (ReportServer).||SQL Database backup and restore.|

 SQL Server database attached and detach.

-For more information on using SharePoint Central Administration, see the “Step 3: Create a Reporting Services Service Application” section in Install Reporting Services SharePoint Mode for SharePoint 2013.
+For more information on using SharePoint Central Administration, see the “Step 3: Create a Reporting Services Service Application” section in Install The First Report Server in SharePoint Mode.